On the estimation of spatial density from mobile network operator data: Insights from existing estimators

 \subsection{Graphical illustration for a toy scenario}

-To illustrate graphically the above results, we present numerical results referred to a simple toy scenario with $J=3$ tiles and $I=2$ cells in the configuration sketched in Fig. \ref{fig:toyscenario}, with observation count vector $\bm c = [40 \; 70]^\mathsf{T}$, $\myctot = 110$ and model matrix $\bm P =
+To illustrate the above results graphically, we present numerical results referring to a simple toy scenario where $\myctot = 110$ mobile phones are split across $J=3$ tiles and connect to $I=2$ overlapping cells.
+The observation count vector is $\bm c = [40 \; 70]^\mathsf{T}$ and the model matrix $\bm P =